Orbital stability of the black soliton for the quintic Gross-Pitaevskii equation: Introduction

-In this work, we were able to overcome several technical issues coming from the nonlinear functional structure of the quintic GP and its black and dark solitons, by working in a small speed region $c\in[0,\cf)$ or also for $c\in(-\cf,0]$ for $\cf\ll1$.
-Note that as a consequence of the discontinuous character of the dark soliton function in terms of the speed variable $c$ \eqref{darkApprox}, we have to consider along the orbital stability proof, not a continuous speed interval around $c=0$, but two diferent speed intervals on the left and on the right hand side of $c=0$.
-For the sake of simplicity we worked on $c\in(-\cf,0]$ since it gives $+\phi_0$ in the limit.
-The proof for the $[0,\cf)$ subinterval is performed in a similar way.
-Moreover, the apparent structural difference between black solitons in the cubic GP and the quintic GP, is reflected in many identities and related functions around these black (and dark) solitons, e.g. the Ginzburg-Landau energy $E_2$ or the spatial derivative $\phi_0'$.
+In this work, we were able to overcome several technical issues coming from the nonlinear functional structure of the quintic GP and its black and dark solitons, by working in a small speed region {$|c|<\cf$}.
+Moreover, the apparent structural difference between black solitons in the cubic GP and the quintic GP, is reflected in many identities and related functions around these black (and dark) solitons, e.g. the {quintic} Ginzburg-Landau energy $E_2$ \eqref{E2} or the spatial derivative $\phi_0'$.

-The strategy we used for the proof of the orbital stability result for the black soliton $\phi_0$ of \eqref{5gp} was focused to first show that the Ginzburg-Landau energy $E_2$ is coercive around the black and dark solitons.
+The strategy we used for the proof of the orbital stability result for the black soliton $\phi_0$ of \eqref{5gp} was focused to first show that the {quintic} Ginzburg-Landau energy $E_2$ is coercive around the black and dark solitons.
 This was done by using some orthogonality relations based on perturbations $\zf$ of the black and dark solitons and arising from the particular spectral problem related to \eqref{5gp}, suitable nonlinear identities and some proper Gagliardo-Nirenberg estimates on functions of the black and dark solitons of \eqref{5gp}.

-We notice that the orthogonality conditions arising from the coercivity result (Proposition \ref{prop1}) on the black soliton $\phi_0$, do not include a linear term appearing after expansion of $E_2$ around the black and dark solitons, and therefore we must deal with this remaining linear term along the proof, estimating it in a suitable way to obtain the expected bounds, in contrast with previous approaches (\cite{G-Smets}) where their natural orthogonality conditions imposed its cancellation.
-The treatment of this linear term motivated the use of the nonlinear proportionality factor $\mfq_c$ \eqref{pesodark}.
+We notice that the orthogonality conditions arising from the coercivity result (Proposition \ref{prop1}) on the black soliton $\phi_0$, do not include a linear term appearing after expansion of $E_2$ \eqref{E2} around the black and dark solitons, and therefore we must deal with this remaining linear term along the proof, estimating it in a suitable way to obtain the expected bounds, in contrast with previous approaches (\cite{G-Smets}) where their natural orthogonality conditions imposed its cancellation.

-After that main step, we continued with Proposition \ref{prop2a}, proving, through a modulation of parameters, the existence of suitable perturbations $\zf$ of the dark soliton which satisfy the orthogonality conditions defined in \eqref{genortogonalityDark2}.
-Furthermore, we show in Corollary \ref{2ndParProp2} and Proposition \ref{prop3} that these modulation parameters and their growth are bounded in time.
-Finally, by using a low order conservation law (momentum), we prove that the speed of the perturbation is also bounded.
+After that main step, we continued with Proposition \ref{prop2a}, proving, through a modulation of parameters, the existence of suitable perturbations $\zf$ of the dark soliton which satisfy the orthogonality conditions defined in \eqref{genortogonalityDark}.